Accessibility: Assistive technology support

 A magnifier is another type of assistive technology, for users with low-vision.
 It may magnify the entire screen or only a portion of the screen.
 It might additionally provide extra visual cues to help the user find the cursor and the current focused control.

 Chrome is compatible with many screen readers and magnifiers.

 In addition, Accessibility APIs can be used for automation or testing.

-We test Chrome with the following assistive technology:
+We test Chrome with recent versions of the following assistive technology: